 As a lover of eating out and restaurants, there aren't many good places to eat.
 At WDW there are more phenomenal places to eat than on nights you're there, it seems to be the opposite at DLP

 While not as bad as I remember, people walking around smoking is an annoyance, even with designated smoking areas which some people do respect and use

 Just like at WDW, the wifi and app can be quite unreliable at times

-Casey's hot dogs are just as delicious, but there needs to be a mac and cheese option
+Casey's hot dogs needs mac and cheese option

 I'm so glad the attractions are mostly their own thing.
-Space Mountain, Phantom Manor, Thunder Mountain Buzz Lightyear's Ranger Spin for example.
-They have these attractions in WDW and DLP, they're different enough to be able to enjoy both.
-As much as I love The Haunted Mansion, the attention to detail and differences in Phantom Manor was incredibly well done.
+Space Mountain, Phantom Manor, Thunder Mountain, Buzz Lightyear's Ranger Spin, for example.
+They have these attractions in WDW and DLP, but they're different enough to be able to enjoy both.
+As much as I love The Haunted Mansion, the attention to detail and differences in Phantom Manor were incredibly well done.
 Thunder Mountain is incredible as well.

 There were lots of characters out and about, with Mickey & friends greeting guests coming in and leaving in the evening

 There were characters that we saw that you don't often see in WDW

 Being able to walk back to the hotel at the end of the day was a blessing - no waiting for buses!